writethedocs/www/docs/topics.rst

 Career growth
 ~~~~~~~~~~~~~

+- |:newspaper:| `Leading and following: finding a mentor, being a mentor </blog/newsletter-october-2019/#leading-and-following-finding-a-mentor-being-a-mentor>`__
+- |:newspaper:| `Feeling like a fraud and how to deal with it </blog/newsletter-october-2019/#feeling-like-a-fraud-and-how-to-deal-with-it>`__
 - |:newspaper:| `Making the leap to managing writers </blog/newsletter-july-2019/#making-the-leap-to-managing-writers>`__
 - |:newspaper:| `Tips for lone writers starting from scratch </blog/newsletter-february-2019/#tips-for-lone-writers-starting-from-scratch>`__
 - |:newspaper:| `Personal development goals </blog/newsletter-february-2019/#personal-development-goals-for-documentarians>`__